 When a contribution is received by the Institute for another nonprofit organization, it is not considered to be a contribution for financial statement purposes.
-Such amounts are reflected in the statement of financial position in accounts payable and accrued liabilities and were \$221,250 at December 31, 2019.
+Such amounts are reflected in the statements of financial position in accounts payable and accrued liabilities and was \$-0- and \$221,250 at December 31, 2020 and 2019, respectively.